Documentation

 How does WhitelistVideo channel approval work?

-Step 1: Enable protection mode
+Step 1: Enable protection

 Before you can add channels, make sure protection is enabled: